apecloud/kubeblocks.io/blog/sysbench-performance-test-report--apecloud-postgresql.md

 ---
 slug: sysbench-performance-report-postgresql
-title: Sysbench Performance Test Report -- ApeCloud PostgreSQL vs. RDS PostgreSQL
+title: Sysbench Performance Test Report - ApeCloud PostgreSQL
 description: This is a Sysbench performance test report which compares ApeCloud PostgreSQL with other RDS PostgreSQL on Pod and ECS.
 tags: [Sysbench performance test report, PostgreSQL, Test on Pod, Test on ECS, Read-intensive performance]
 image: /img/blog-banner.png
 ---

-# Sysbench Performance Test Report -- ApeCloud PostgreSQL vs. RDS PostgreSQL
+# Sysbench Performance Test Report - ApeCloud PostgreSQL
 ## Purpose

 This test aims at comparing the Sysbench performance between Apecloud PostgreSQL and * RDS PostgreSQL in the Online Transactional Processing (OLTP) scenario.